sthenusan/Machine-Learning-Project/README.md

 * The One-Hot encoding is a method of labeling which class the data belongs to and the idea is to assign 0 to the entire dimension except 1 for the class the data belongs to.

 ### Regularization with Logistic Regression
 * In L1 Regularization, the complexity C is measured as the mean of the absolute value of the model coefficients.
-With it, we favor that some of the coefficients end up being 0.
+With it, I favor that some of the coefficients end up being 0.
 This can be useful to discover which of the input attributes are relevant and, in general, to obtain a model that generalizes better.
 L1 helps us make the selection of input attributes.

 * After these processes, I export training and testing data set.